 Our projects analyze the mechanisms responsible for these alterations in different cardiomyopathies, as well as their impact on cardiac function, in order to understand the pathophysiological basis of heart failure and to identify the key molecules involved.
-In this context, the group is exploring new treatment strategies directed at correcting the structural alterations in the myocardium in patients with heart failure.
-Also assessed are the effects of different drugs used in the treatment of heart failure on the hearts of such patients.
+In this context, the group is exploring new therapeutic strategies aimed at correcting the structural alterations in the myocardium of patients with heart failure.
+The effects of different drugs used in the treatment of heart failure on the myocardium are also being assessed.

-In order to carry out these projects, we have a multidisciplinary team and a translational research program that includes both analysis of samples from heart failure patients as well as different experimental models (from cultured heart cells to transgenic rats with genetic hypertension or induced heart failure).
-Our studies address characterization of the alterations present on molecular, cellular and tissue levels, as well as using imaging techniques to assess the functional impact of the alterations on the myocardium.
-We have the tools necessary to identify new therapeutic targets and develop possible inhibitors.
-In addition, we have experience in validating circulating biomarkers from different aspects of myocardial remodeling and in developing measurement methods.
+In order to carry out these projects, we have a multidisciplinary team and a translational research program including the analysis of samples from heart failure patients as well as different experimental models (from cultured cardiac cells to animal models including transgenic mice, rats with genetic hypertension and models of induced heart failure).
+Our studies go from the characterization of the alterations present at molecular, cellular and tissue level to the assessment of their functional impact through imaging techniques.
+In addition, we have the necessary tools to identify new therapeutic targets and to develop potential inhibitors.
+We also have a solid background in validating circulating biomarkers of myocardial remodelling.

-Study of the role of the cardiac extracellular matrix in the development of heart failure of different origins (mainly that involving normal ejection fraction).
+Study of the role of the alterations in the cardiac extracellular matrix in the development of heart failure of different etiologies (mainly evolving with preserved ejection fraction).

-Development of a panel of circulating markers that evaluate the different components of myocardial remodeling (i.e. involvement of both the extracellular matrix and cardiomyocytes) in patients with heart failure and different levels of cardiac involvement.
+Development of a panel of circulating markers reflecting the different components of myocardial remodeling (i.e. both the extracellular matrix and cardiomyocytes) in patients with heart failure in different stages of the disease.

-Evaluation of the effect of metabolic alterations (e.g. diabetes mellitus, metabolic syndrome, obesity) on the development of myocardial remodeling and heart failure.
+Evaluation of the impact of co-morbidities such as chronic kidney disease or metabolic alterations (e.g. diabetes mellitus, metabolic syndrome, obesity) on the development of myocardial remodeling and heart failure.